 looking to the future

-At the Captain Field, which has been in production since 1997, our next phase of development, known as enhanced oil recovery, is designed to increase field recovery through the injection of polymerized water into the field’s reservoir.
+At the Captain Field, which has been in production since 1997, the next phase of development, known as polymer enhanced oil recovery (EOR), is designed to increase field recovery through the injection of polymerized water into the field’s reservoir.
 In October 2017, Chevron announced it had sanctioned the final investment decision to proceed with the first phase of the Captain EOR project.
 In 2018, we plan to modify the existing Captain facilities and begin a drilling campaign that includes six new polymer injection wells and modifications to platform facilities.
 During 2018, front-end engineering and design work continued on Stage 2, which involves subsea expansion of the technology.